PenAndPapers/test-cg/solution.md

 Clicking each button will navigation the user to different screens/pages

+I've separated RegisterForm component to it's parent making it as a stand alone component and can be reused

-User details will be stored to session storage after they filled up and submitted the form I used session storage to store the details and used it to autofill form when page is reloaded or navigating from Page 3 to Page 2 to help users not to fill up the form again.
+User details will be stored to session storage after they filled up and submitted the form

+I used session storage to store the details and used it to autofill form when page is reloaded or navigating from Page 3 to Page 2 to help users not to fill up the form again.

 When age, country, package is changed it will re calculate the premium price